tterb/tterb.github.io/_posts/2016-11-05-how-to-upgrade-ssd-pt1.md

 ---
 priority: 0.7
 title: Upgrading the SSD on a Razer Blade
-desc: A tutorial on how to upgrade the SSD on a Razer Blade or similar laptop
+description: A tutorial on how to upgrade the SSD on a Razer Blade or similar laptop
 keywords: "how, upgrade, SSD, razer, blade, tech, laptop, data, recovery, tutorial"
 date: 2016-10-05
 categories: blog